 A lot of photographers use different apps to take pictures, but I only use the iPhone’s native camera app.

 It’s easier, and the direct access from the lock screen provides the fastest access to the camera.

 What are your favorite apps for post-processing?

-For post-processing I use the editing tools and filters in Snapseed.
+For post-processing I use the Snapseed editing tools and filters.
 The brush tool is great for controlling light and exposure.

 I can do everything with Snapseed, and for the time being it’s the app I like most for editing.
 It’s the one that’s given me the best results.

 That said, for noise reduction I like to use Facetune.
 It’s an easy way of doing it and it’s given me good results.

 Do you use any iPhone photography accessories?